MicrosoftDocs/microsoft-salescopilot-docs/articles/features-d365-users.md

 - Microsoft Teams

 > [!NOTE]
-> Mobile applications are not supported due to limited functionalities.
+> Mobile applications are not supported for limited functionalities.

 ### Microsoft Outlook